akshell/docs/ref/ak/base.rst

       Return a :term:`subclass` of this :term:`class`. ``subclass()`` is a heart of Akshell object-oriented system; it brings classes to the prototype-oriented world of JavaScript in a natural way.
-Each function could be a class, i.e., could be used for creating objects by the operator ``new``.
-A class could be subclassed via the ``subclass()`` method; a subclass inherits methods and attributes of its parent class, which are specified in the ``prototype`` property of the parent class; so objects of the subclass could be used wherever objects of the parent class are required.
+Each function can be a class, i.e., could be used for creating objects by the operator ``new``.
+A class can be subclassed via the ``subclass()`` method; a subclass inherits methods and attributes of its parent class, which are specified in the ``prototype`` property of the parent class; so objects of the subclass can be used wherever objects of the parent class are required.

       *constructor* defaults to a function simply calling this